Are you about to graduate from university with a Chemistry degree, but unsure about what to do next?

 R&D Food Technologist

 Interested in Biochemistry?
-Amanda is a R&D Food Technologist, working in a lab developing and producing an extensive range of high-quality ingredients to the world’s food and pharmaceutical industries.
-A typical day would involve carrying our technical research projects and reporting on the findings.
-She also works closely with the quality control technicians, understanding which products pass and fail inspection.
+Amanda is a R&D Food Technologist, working in a lab developing and producing an extensive range of high-quality ingredients for the world’s food and pharmaceutical industries.
+A typical day may also involve modifying foods, or finding ways to modify foods, to create new and innovative products that meet specific requirements and production regulations.
+Working closely with quality control technicians is important in this role to understand which products will pass and fail inspections.

 Compound Development Technician